thoughtbot/ruby-science/book/code_smells/case_statement.md

 This method summarizes the answers to a question.
 The summary varies based on the type of question.

+Note that many applications replicate the same `case` statement, which is a more serious offence.
+Here's an example of a view which duplicates the `case` logic from `Question#summary`, this time in the form of multiple `if` statements:

+` app/views/_question.html.erb@a53319f:5,29

 #### Solutions

 * If the `case` statement is checking a type code, such as `question_type`, use